 \subsection{Uncertainty-Guided Oversampling}

-The PhDScore guides the fine-tuning process by allowing us to prioritize more challenging utterances.
-To apply the phoneme-level PhDScores to entire samples, we must aggregate them into a single, utterance-level difficulty metric by calculating the mean across all constituent phonemes in an utterance.

-The scores were linearly mapped to a continuous sampling weight range during training of data, where the least uncertain utterance (lowest average PhDScore) was assigned a base weight of 1.0 (representing a 100\% sampling probability relative to uniform sampling), and the most uncertain utterance (highest score) was assigned a weight of 5.0 (a 500\% relative sampling probability).
-This ensures that utterances containing a higher density of challenging phonemes are sampled more frequently, focusing the model's training capacity on the most informative examples.

-We compute the PhDScore using the \textit{pre-trained (zero-shot) model}.
-Once the model is fine-tuned, its uncertainty about the speaker's specific patterns diminishes (Figure \ref{fig:oversampling_tradeoff_larger} and Table \ref{tab:uncertainty_source_impact}), making the signal less informative for guiding further training.
+To guide fine-tuning, we aggregate phoneme-level PhDScores into an utterance-level weight by averaging the scores of all constituent phonemes.
+The utterance-level scores are min-max normalized across the training set to a sampling probability range of $[1.0, 5.0]$.
+Intuitively, we compute the PhDScore using the pre-trained (zero-shot) model.
+As the model fine-tunes, its epistemic uncertainty regarding the specific speaker diminishes, making the signal less discriminative for further training.